dsainz3/gate-hub/docs/how-to/dev-container.md

 2. Open the folder in VS Code.
 3. When prompted, choose **Reopen in Container** or run **Dev Containers: Reopen in Container** from the command palette.

+The initialize step now creates both the SSH directory **and** the workspace root on the Docker host.
+This avoids bind-mount errors such as `bind source path does not exist: /root/config` when you remote into Home Assistant OS (HAOS) and keep the repository under `/config` or another path that may not exist yet for the `root` account.

 The image builds from `mcr.microsoft.com/devcontainers/python:3.11`, installs Poetry, and wires helper scripts defined in `.devcontainer/`.

 ## Post-create Tasks